Lower limb arteries and nerves

 Continuing further down the lower extremity, we reach the arteries of the knee and leg: popliteal, superior genicular (medial and lateral), inferior genicular (medial and lateral), tibial (anterior and posterior), anterior malleolar (medial and lateral), and fibular/peroneal arteries.

 The popliteal artery is a direct continuation of the femoral artery carrying blood further down the lower limb.
 In the knee, it gives off the superior and inferior genicular arteries which wrap around this region and supply it with blood.
 Read about the arterial anastomoses of the lower extremity here.

 The popliteal artery then splits into the anterior and posterior tibial arteries that travel all the way towards the foot.
 The anterior tibial artery is the main blood supply for the anterior compartment of the leg.

-The posterior tibial artery supplies oxygenated blood to structures of the lower leg, such as the tibia , medial malleolus, and calcaneus with its surrounding muscles.
+The posterior tibial artery supplies oxygenated blood to structures of the leg, such as the tibia , medial malleolus, and calcaneus with its surrounding muscles.
 In addition, it supplies a large number of leg muscles via its important branch, the fibular artery.
-If you want to learn more about the arteries of the leg and knee, take a look below.

 As you can see, there are quite a lot of arteries that supply the lower limb.
 In order to avoid any confusion, take a look at the following two resources which provide you with a quick overview.